Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 The Power of Superstition

-Science did not have the power that superstition had over Medieval society.
-The unknown allowed superstition to fill in the gaps and give explanations for events: “a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation.”
+Science did not always have the power that it does today.
+In fact, it was superstition that had power over Medieval society.
+The unknown allowed superstition to fill in the gaps and give explanations for events.
+This article defines superstition as “a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation.”

 Much of medicine involved a measure of superstition as much of anatomy was unknown leading to high levels of superstition.
 The limited amount of anatomical knowledge made prognosis “reduced to lists of signs or divination.”
 Chemistry was also not completely understood which meant the use of herbs and medications was open to superstitious beliefs.
 Charms and words used as incantations were mixed with the use of herbs in the belief that they gave the medicine extra power.

-What was not understood was that there was science behind these acts.
-Even the religious incorporated these practices as “prayers and charms are offered without apology.”
+No one understood the natural world.
+There was practically no difference between "science" and magic.
+Religion incorporated superstitious practices as “prayers and charms are offered without apology.”
 The naïve beliefs of many of those in medicine can be found in many of the texts that survive.
 Very knowledgeable and intelligent people believed in much of the folklore and herbal lore that existed at the time.

 Even one as wise as a saint looked at the superstitious and spiritual use of herbs.
 In describing Ginger, St. Hildegard described it as “injurious and should be avoided as food by both a healthy person and a fat person because it makes the person unknowing, ignorant, lukewarm, and lustful.”
 Folklore was not exactly forbidden in the Church.
 It was when folklore went deeper into the spiritual realm that the Church began to fear that aspect of medicine.